 And I know a number of people who don’t want a stack pack system because it combines a sail cover and lazy jacks into one package.

 A quick bit of rigging, however, will make lazy jacks simple to use when raising the main.
-The secret is having two small blocks on the mast that the lazy jacks go through, then back down to about boom height with a long tail on the line.
-That way, you can move the lazy jacks out of the way when raising the sail (and eliminate the chafe on the sail when sailing) but still have them when you drop the main.
+The secret is being able to move the lazy jacks out of the way when raising the sail (and eliminate the chafe on the sail when sailing) but still have them easily available when you drop the main.

 It’s easier to show in pictures, so here goes.